First exclusive reconstruction of the B$^{*+}$, B$^{*0}$, and B$^{*0}_\text{s}$ mesons and precise measurement of their

 Events of interest are selected using a two-tiered trigger system~\cite{Khachatryan:2016bia}.
 The first level~(L1), composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of 4\mus~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger (HLT), consists of a farm of computing processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to around 1\unit{kHz} before data storage.
 The events used in this analysis were selected at L1 by requiring the presence of at least two muons, and at the HLT by requiring two opposite-sign~(OS) muons, with various pseudorapidity~$(\eta)$ and transverse momentum~(\pt) thresholds, compatible with being produced in dimuon decays of either the \jpsi or \psit meson.

 The offline reconstruction requires two OS muons that form a vertex with fit \chisq probability $\pvtx>1\%$, each satisfying $\pt>3.5\gev$ and $\aeta<2.5$ requirements, and passing a special selection optimized for low-\pt muons~\cite{Chatrchyan:2012xi}.
 The dimuon invariant mass $m(\mumu)$ must be within 2.9--3.4\GeV for the \jpsi decay channels, and 3.4--3.9\GeV for the \psit decays.
-To build \PB candidates, the selected \PGy candidate is combined with one or two OS high-purity tracks~\cite{CMS:2014pgm} with $\pt>1\gev$ that do not match the selected muons.
+To build \PBp (\PBz and \PBzs) candidates, the selected \PGy candidate is combined with one (two OS) high-purity tracks~\cite{CMS:2014pgm} with $\pt>1\gev$ that do not match the selected muons.
 For the \BuPsiK and \BsPsiPhi selection, one or both tracks are assigned the charged kaon mass hypothesis, with an additional requirement of $1.01 < m(\KK) < 1.03\GeV$ for the latter.
 For the \BdPsiKst selection, the $\PKp\PGpm$ or $\PKm\PGpp$ mass assignment is made based on which combination has an invariant mass closer to the world-average \Kstarz meson mass of $M^{\text{PDG}}_{\Kstarz}=895.55\MeV$~\cite{PDG}, followed by the requirement $0.81 < m(\PKpm\PGpmp) < 0.97\gev$.